tytydraco/yessleep/out/We_found_a_cave_on_my_grandmothers_property_whats_inside_needs_to_stay_hidden_forever.md

 We both dug our paddles into the glowing surface, fighting against currents that felt more like muscle contractions than water flow.

-As we stumbled out of the boat onto the shore, I made the mistake of looking back.
+As we stumbled out of the boat onto the shore, Chester made the mistake of looking back.

-The eye was there, staring up at us through bottomless layers of water that should have blocked any light.
-And in that ancient gaze, I saw recognition.
-It saw us.
-It saw into us and though us.
-Something in Chester's mind shattered.
-I could see it in his eyes.
+Chester's eyes went grey and cloudy and distant.
+Something in him changed, something had broken.
 I grabbed him and dragged him down the tunnel.

 We abandoned the raft and ran for the passage, leaving our carefully gathered equipment scattered on the cavern floor.
 Up through the elevated passage, down the ladder we didn't even bother to retrieve, through the cave system toward the blessed light of day.